 It is unclear as to when Applicant received the SOR as there is no receipt in the case file.
-In a sworn statement, dated March 20, 2018, Applicant responded to the SOR and elected to have his case decided on the written record in lieu of a hearing.
-A complete copy of the Government's file of relevant material (FORM) was mailed to Applicant by the Defense Office of Hearings and Appeals (DOHA) on May 11, 2018, and he was afforded an opportunity, within a period of 30 days after receipt of the FORM, to file objections and submit material in refutation, extenuation, or mitigation.
+In a sworn statement, dated June 11, 2018, Applicant responded to the SOR and elected to have his case decided on the written record in lieu of a hearing.
+A complete copy of the Government's file of relevant material (FORM) was mailed to Applicant by the Defense Office of Hearings and Appeals (DOHA) on August 2, 2018, and he was afforded an opportunity to file objections and submit material in refutation, extenuation, or mitigation.
 In addition to the FORM, Applicant was furnished a copy of the Directive as well as the Adjudicative Guidelines applicable to his case.
-Applicant received the FORM on May 24, 2018.
-Applicant's response was due on June 23, 2018.
-Applicant timely submitted several documents in response to the FORM, and they were admitted as Applicant exhibits without objection.
-The case was assigned to me on July 27, 2018.
+Applicant received the FORM on August 8, 2018.
+Applicant's response was due on September 22, 2018.
+Applicant apparently chose not to respond to the FORM, for as of December 14, 2018, he has not done so.
+The case was assigned to me on December 13, 2018.